 So the LORD scattered them abroad from there over the face of all the earth, and they ceased building the city.
 Therefore its name is called Babel, because there the LORD confused the language of all the earth; and from there the LORD scattered them abroad over the face of all the earth.
 (Genesis 11:8-9)

 Moses wrote this poignant chapter long ago, but we can see the same patterns wherever human nature is allowed to lead.
 When God broke up the Worldwide Church of God—a spiritual catastrophe we could compare to the Flood—many of the same things happened.
-Some people began looking inward for stability, vowing never to follow another man, even though God has historically worked through a hierarchy (see Ephesians 5:23).
+Some people began looking inward for stability, vowing never to follow another man, even though God has always worked through flawed human servants.
 A significant number of people gathered around ministers that they perceived to be spiritually strong, hoping that the right human leadership would keep them safe.
 Others sought to create—or be a part of—a legacy resembling church life before the calamity.
 Many sought safety in a structure of checks and balances designed to keep any one man from abusing—or effectively using—the authority that God ordains and controls (see Proverbs 19:21; 21:1).

 Yet, how many really believed that God caused the scattering?
 Was it just a natural occurrence that was out of His control, but one that we needed to protect ourselves against in the future?
 Consciously or not, how many of us became suspicious of God for not governing as we thought He should have?